 For a landscape image: Fit into.
 Select Custom.
 (This should say pixels on the right – if not, select that option)

-The Height box below should adjust itself, and as long as this is 1080 or above, you can hit the OK button and close the image.
+The Height box below should adjust itself.
+As long as it is 1080 or above, you can hit the OK button to close the image.

 If the height is shown as less than 1080, enter 1080 in the height box.
 This will automatically increase the Width size to keep the size change proportionate.
 If the height is above 1080, that’s fine.